vdaas/vald/docs/contributing/coding-style.md

 1. Unused Variables

-    Unused variable may increase the complexity of the source code, it may confuse the developer hence introduce a new bug.
+    An unused variable may increase the complexity of the source code, it may confuse the developer hence introduce a new bug.
     So please delete the unused variable.

-    Generally the unused variable should be reported during compilation, but in some case the compiler may not report an error.
-This is an example of the unused variable declaration that does not cause an compilation error.<br>
+    Generally, the unused variable should be reported during compilation, but in some cases, the compiler may not report an error.
+This is an example of the unused variable declaration that does not cause a compilation error.<br />

     ```go
     type server struct {